 Previously, digital replicas were largely confined to one-time renders.
 Now they can produce more interactive, flexible, and uncanny versions of real people.

-Digital replicas are a fantastic value, offering countless advantages across fields ranging from communicating to product design:
+Digital replicas are a fantastic value, offering developers countless advantages across fields ranging from enhancing user engagement to streamlining workflows across industries:

-- In industries like sales and marketing, it means quicker and more valuable engagement with clients and audiences.
+- In industries like sales and marketing, it means quicker, personalized engagement with clients and audiences.

 - In recruitment and onboarding, human resources can more effectively reach a wider range of candidates and team leaders can ensure the onboarding experience is always clear and improving.